 How to Tap Into the Apprenticeship Levy to Upskill Your Team

-3 Minutes
+6 Minutes

 Learn about the Apprenticeship Levy, calculate funding for your business, and discover eligibility rules and available courses in this helpful guide.

-Indeed, the Apprenticeship Levy has been successful in boosting economic growth and productivity within the UK, with a 2023 report published by the Chartered Management Institute highlighting that apprentices who qualified in 2019 are anticipated to add an additional £7 billion to the economy by 2029.
+The Apprenticeship Levy has been successful in boosting economic growth and productivity within the UK, with a report published by the Chartered Management Institute highlighting that apprentices who qualified in 2019 are anticipated to add an additional £7 billion to the economy by 2029.
 This is a 300% return on investment for these learners, based on the initial investment of £2 billion in their apprenticeship programmes.
+The CMI’s research also illustrates that the Levy is doing an excellent job of ensuring underrepresented groups are entering into higher-level roles as a result of their learning experiences, with 71% of management apprentices being from a background where neither parent studied at university.

-Apprenticeship Funding Rules
+Key Apprenticeship Funding Rules for Employers in 2025

 Apprenticeship Levy: Frequently Asked Questions